Ramplex-Technologies/clujo/README.md

 In the event a task execution fails, all further dependent tasks will not be executed.
 Other independent tasks will continue to run.

-Can build up more complex cases from these simple cases
+More complex cases can be built from the above examples.

 ## Setting Context and Dependencies